Useful organisations

 London Business Hub has resources both for general and industry specific guidance to help you reduce your carbon footprint.

-Chapter Zero helps to equip non-executive directors to lead discussions on the impacts of climate change and to ensure futureproofing of their business.
-They have a toolkit and knowledge hub available.
+Chapter Zero equips non-executive directors to lead discussions on the impacts of climate change and to ensure futureproofing of their business.
+They have a toolkit and knowledge hub.

 The Chancery Lane Project is an international collaborative effort of lawyers to develop new contracts and model laws to help fight climate change.
-There are open access clauses that you can use in contracts.
-There are also opportunities to get involved drafting clauses or lending your expertise.
+You can use their open access clauses in contracts and get involved with drafting clauses or lending your expertise.

 wrap works with businesses to deliver practical solutions to improve resources efficiency and systematic change across supply chains.
 They have a range of resources, tools and reports to take action on waste.